 Warner went on to make three Pro Bowls in a row with the Rams, leading the team to the No. 1 offense in the NFL in all three.
 He went on to play for the New York Giants and Arizona Cardinals, but his most prolific seasons came in St. Louis.

-Kurt Warner has 5 children, 2 stepchildren, and 2 grandchildren
+Kurt Warner has five children, two stepchildren, and two grandchildren

 Warner didn’t just have a busy career on the football field.
 He also had a ton of duties around the house raising his five children and two stepchildren.

-When Warner married his wife, Brenda, she already had two children from a previous marriage.
-Warner embraced them as his own, and he and Brenda went on to have five paternal children.
+When Kurt Warner married his wife, Brenda, she already had two kids from a previous marriage.
+Warner embraced them as his own, and he and Brenda went on to have five children together.

 Zachary and Jesse Jo are the two children from Brenda’s first marriage.
-Kade, Jada, Elijah, and twins Sienna and Sierra round out the seven Warners.
-The children range from 15 years old to 31 years old.
+And then Kade, Jada, Elijah, and twins Sienna and Sierra round out the seven Warners.
+The children range from 17 years old to 33 years old.

 Warner also has two grandchildren.